gem5/website/_posts/2020-05-03-season-of-docs.md

 doxygen.gem5.org) has been developed by many people, over many years, thereby leaving much of it written in an inconsistent manner.
 Furthermore, many areas of the code-base are entirely undocumented.
-This project would take the pattern of "audit, refactor, and expand".
-We hope a technical writer would be able to highlight areas for improvement and carry out these documentation improvements within our codebase.
+This project would in-part be an audit of what we have, then development of a plan for improvement.
+We would also not be opposed to a technical writer beginning work on this plan.

 The source for gem5 can be found at
 <https://gem5.googlesource.com/public/gem5/>.

 ## Project Idea: Improve the documentation website

 At present, [our documentation](http://www.gem5.org/documentation/) is created in a Markdown/Jekyll website.
 We have came across some limitations with this.
-The setup, at present, is not easily navigable.
-Those technical writers with some web-dev/Jekyll experience would be of use in coming up with an alternative way to present our documentation --- new layouts, new styles, etc.
+In particular, is not easily navigable.
+Those technical writers with some web-dev/Jekyll experience would be of great use in coming up with an alternative way to present our documentation --- new layouts, new styles, etc.

 The source for our website can be found at